-While we present the results of queries as graphical visualizations in the web-based query frontend, the same interface can be used by robots to send queries to a KNOWROBinstance in the cloud.
-In a local ROS setup, robots send Prolog queries to KNOWROBusing the JSON format via the json_prolog service.
-KNOWROB_S provides the same interface, tunneled via a websocket connection.
+While we present the results of queries as graphical visualizations in the web-based query frontend, the same interface can be used by robots to send queries to a KNOWROB instance in the cloud.
+In a local ROS setup, robots send Prolog queries to KNOWROB encoded in the JSON format via the json\prolog service.
+KNOWROBS provides the same interface, tunneled via a WebSocket connection.